GTV (Australian TV station): History

 Following the death of Kerry Packer, his son James Packer progressively sold down his stake in the network.
 (See also Publishing and Broadcasting Limited.)

-Along with most Australian TV stations, GTV-9 commenced colour test transmissions in October, 1974.
+Along with most Australian TV stations, GTV-9 commenced colour test transmissions in October 1974.
 The official changeover took place at 12.00am on Saturday 1 March 1975.
 In 1976, GTV-9 became the first Australian television station to commence permanent 24-hour transmission.
 In 2001 the station commenced digital television broadcasting, in line with most other metropolitan stations.
 GTV-9 continued broadcasting in analogue on VHF9, with a digital simulcast on VHF8.

-In 2010 it was announced to public and then staff, that after 54 years at Bendigo Street, GTV-9 would move day-to-day operations including News and commercial sales to 717 Bourke Street, Docklands.
+In 2010 it was announced to public and then staff, that after 54 years at Bendigo Street, Richmond, GTV-9 would move day-to-day operations including News and commercial sales to 717 Bourke Street, Docklands.
 On 25 October 2010, it was announced that GTV-9 would begin producing larger scale studio productions, such as The Footy Show, Hey Hey its Saturday, and Millionaire Hotseat from the new Docklands Studios Melbourne.

-On 28 February 2011, GTV-9 broadcast its final live program – the 6pm edition of Nine News – from the Richmond Television City studios, and the following day began broadcasting news bulletins from 717 Bourke Street.
+On 28 February 2011, GTV-9 broadcast its final live program – the 6pm edition of Nine News – from the Richmond Television City studios, and the following day began broadcasting news bulletins from 717 Bourke Street, Docklands.
 Also while their new fibre link to their transmission site was being completed, a temporary DVB-S2 link was put up on Optus D1, which ceased at the end of the year.

 In 2012, no new programming has been produced out of the new studios.
 The network opted to move A Current Affair and its host Tracy Grimshaw to TCN-9 in Sydney.

 In May 2012, a lower powered permanent backup DVB-S2 link for their transmission site was re-established on Optus D1, which requires at least a two-metre solid receiving dish.